anikethjr/NER_Telugu/README.md

 Steps to reproduce LSTM-CRF results:

+1. Download fastText pre-trained vectors for Telugu from https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md and put them in a folder called vectors in the data directory (ie. in data/vectors).

-1. Run the build_data.py file which generates the vocabulary and the directory structure
+2. Run the build_data.py file which generates the vocabulary and the directory structure

-2. Train the model by running train.py
+3. Train the model by running train.py

-3. Get the model's predictions on the test set by executing predict_test.py
+4. Get the model's predictions on the test set by executing predict_test.py

-4. Run the evaluation script in the conll_evaluation folder by executing "perl conll < ../data/LSTM-CRF/predictions/predictions_9-no-dev.txt".
+5. Run the evaluation script in the conll_evaluation folder by executing "perl conll < ../data/LSTM-CRF/predictions/predictions_9-no-dev.txt".
 The values of the various metrics will be displayed.

 Steps to reproduce YamCha results: